 What is Hull and Machinery Insurance?

-Since the soundness and normal operation of the hull and machinery of a ship is key to the safe transportation and delivery of any cargo or freight, it is highly advisable that ship owners purchase hull and machinery insurance.
+Since the soundness and normal operation of the hull and machinery of a ship are key to the safe transportation and delivery of any cargo or freight, it is highly advisable that ship owners purchase hull and machinery insurance.

 Characteristics of Hull and Machinery Insurance

 - Hull and machinery insurance is a type of ocean marine insurance.
-This coverage protects the insured vessel or fleet against physical damage caused by a peril of the sea or other covered perils while the vessel is in transit over water.
+This hull coverage protects the insured vessel or fleet against physical damage caused by a peril of the sea or other covered perils while the vessel is in transit over water.

 - Although the most commonly insured vessels are those operating in the ocean or the sea, hull and machinery insurance can cover vessels that work in any kind of waterway.
 For example, tugboats, barges, floating machinery, and even oil rigs which operate in coastal areas.